Chart Color Schemes

 Cundletown has seen below average employment performance when compared to national benchmarks

-Cundletown has a diverse workforce with both white and blue collar jobs, with essential services well represented.
-Its unemployment rate is 3.4%, lower than the national average of 5%.
+Cundletown has a diverse workforce with both white and blue collar jobs, featuring strong representation in essential services sectors.
+Its unemployment rate is 3.9%, indicating relative employment stability over the past year according to AreaSearch's statistical area data aggregation.

 Frequently Asked Questions - Employment